 - Distributions: Histograms or box plots

-- KPIs: Big numbers with trend indicators
+- KPIs: Big numbers with trend indicators (conversion rate, inventory turnover)

 4. Implement Drill-Down Capabilities